girobusan/latid-site/src/docs/view.md

 ---
 title: Files and views
+date: 2021.01.13 10:21
+section: 03.03
+excerpt: <p><em>View</em> is an internal representation of site page.
+It is an object with fields, containing various file information.</p>
 ---
 *View* is an internal representation of site page.
 It is an object with fields, containing various file information.
 <!--cut-->